How to Stop Thinking about Suicide

 C. Visualizations

-Visualization means trying to imagine things in our mind, in a controlled way, which helps block out suicidal thoughts.
+Visualization involves trying to imagine things in our mind in a controlled way, which helps block out suicidal thoughts.

-• Building off the controlled breathing idea described above, you can start by visualizing dots or numbers as you count your breaths – 1,2,3,4… 1,2,3,4…, or visualize your lungs expanding and contracting along with the rise and fall of your diaphragm.
+1. Building on the controlled breathing idea described above, you can start by visualizing dots or numbers as you count your breaths – 1,2,3,4… 1,2,3,4…, or visualize your lungs expanding and contracting along with the rise and fall of your diaphragm.

-• You can also try imagining yourself in a safe and calming space, being with someone you love, or looking to your faith can also be helpful.
+2. Imagining yourself in a safe and calming space, being with someone you love, or turning to your faith can also be helpful.

 D. Grounding